Sola scriptura: Scripture and sacred tradition

 Catholics apply to apostolic tradition many of the qualities that evangelicals and other Protestants apply to scripture alone.
 For example, the 1978 Evangelical declaration Chicago Statement on Biblical Inerrancy, states: "We affirm that inspiration was the work in which God by His Spirit, through human writers, gave us His Word.
 The origin of Scripture is divine.
 The mode of divine inspiration remains largely a mystery to us.
 We deny that inspiration can be reduced to human insight, or to heightened states of consciousness of any kind."

 Since the Catholic Church professes that apostolic tradition and scripture are both the word of God, Catholics can affirm that many of these propositions apply equally well to tradition: It is the work of the Holy Spirit, which cannot be reduced to human insight or heightened consciousness.

 This ties in with the question of what constitutes apostolic tradition.
-The Catechism of the Catholic Church states that this tradition is given "by the apostles who handed on, by the spoken word of their preaching, by the example they gave, by the institutions they established, what they themselves had received - whether from the lips of Christ, from his way of life and his works, or whether they had learned it at the prompting of the Holy Spirit".
+The Catechism of the Catholic Church states that this tradition is given "by the apostles who handed on, by the spoken word of their preaching, by the example they gave, by the institutions they established, what they themselves had received – whether from the lips of Christ, from his way of life and his works, or whether they had learned it at the prompting of the Holy Spirit".

-There remains some confusion on the matter among both Catholics and non-Catholics.
-This confusion can be seen in those who interpret Catholic researcher James Keenan to claim that the doctrines given by apostolic tradition have changed.
-Keenan reviewed the history of moral theology, and in particular a change in the approach of moral theologians, specifically in the twentieth century.
-Keenan noted that Mark D. Jordan said that medieval texts he had reviewed appeared to be inconsistent.
-This refers to medieval traditions and not to apostolic tradition or doctrine.
-Keenan, however, says that John T. Noonan Jr. demonstrated that, "despite claims to the contrary, manualists were co-operators in the necessary historical development of the moral tradition".
+There is a distinction between apostolic tradition, which in the Catholic view does not change (but needs elucidation), and theology, such as moral theology and doctrine, which develops.
+Catholic theologian James Keenan reviewed the history of moral theology, and in particular a change in the approach of moral theologians, specifically in the twentieth century.
+Keenan noted that academic theologian Mark D. Jordan said that medieval texts he had reviewed appeared to be inconsistent.
+However, this refers to medieval traditions and not to apostolic tradition or doctrine.
+Keenan says that Catholic academic and judge John T. Noonan Jr. demonstrated that, "despite claims to the contrary, manualists were co-operators in the necessary historical development of the moral tradition".
 According to Noonan, "history cannot leave a principle or a teaching untouched; every application to a situation affects our understanding of the principle itself."